Aliases for NDUFA8 Gene

 GeneCards Summary for NDUFA8 Gene

 NDUFA8 (NADH:Ubiquinone Oxidoreductase Subunit A8) is a Protein Coding gene.
-Diseases associated with NDUFA8 include Mitochondrial Complex I Deficiency.
-Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and GABAergic synapse.
-GO annotations related to this gene include protein complex binding and NADH dehydrogenase (ubiquinone) activity.
+Diseases associated with NDUFA8 include Mitochondrial Complex I Deficiency and Mitochondrial Metabolism Disease.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Metabolism.
+Gene Ontology (GO) annotations related to this gene include protein complex binding and NADH dehydrogenase (ubiquinone) activity.

 UniProtKB/Swiss-Prot for NDUFA8 Gene